noelvissers/esp32-smart-clock/README.md

 TODO...

 ### Wishlist
-In a future 'perfect' version, these are the things that I would change:
 - [x] Have Wifi configurable and not hardcoded.
 - [ ] Have all the components (SMD) on 1 PCB so the whole thing can be a lot smaller.
 This also means not using an ESP32 dev kit.
 - [ ] Have an app or better online portal to configure all the settings, whenever you want (not only on startup).